steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### General
     InitializeUserSettings
         Use Session.Project to query the active Settings.
+        Allow nullable id in Query.
+        Invalid Session Project leads to Edit/0 exception in Settings View.

     Projects
         Project Control
             Should the Menu label link to the active project?